-Research: Since 1970, the OI Foundation has doubled funding for research every five years, for a total investment of more than $3.3 million.
+Since 1970, the OI Foundation's funding for research has doubled every five years, for a total investment of more than $3.3 million.
 Funding is available for postdoctoral fellowships to encourage new investigators to begin a career in OI research, and seed grants for preliminary research.
 All applications are reviewed by the Foundation's Scientific Review Committee, which includes many preeminent OI researchers and clinicians.
 Funding also supports the OI Registry and the Linked Clinical Research Centers.
-The potential for results in OI research is growing, with recent advances in gene therapy, a new diagnostic test, and drug therapies under study.
+Funded research increases potential for advances in gene therapy, a new diagnostic test and drug therapies under study.

-Awareness: The Foundation strives to build public awareness and generate additional support among individuals, community organizations, public agencies, and medical professionals.
-Up-to-date information on OI-- from medical issues to daily living strategies-- is available via phone, Internet, fax, and mail.
-The Foundation also reaches out with print publications, press releases, DVDs, and the web site.
+The Foundation strives to build public awareness and generate additional support among individuals, community organizations, public agencies, and medical professionals.
+Up-to-date information on OI- from medical issues to daily living strategies- is available via phone, Internet, fax, and mail.
+The Foundation also reaches out with print publications, press releases, DVDs, and the website.

-Mutual Support: Improving quality of life is a continuing challenge that our small group of staff and enormous army of volunteers work constantly to achieve.
-From hosting 36 support and network groups in 26 states to expanding resources, hosting our online chat room or raising funds, the OI community and Foundation staff provide quality support services to more than 100,000 people each year.
+Improving quality of life is a continuing challenge that our small group of staff and enormous army of volunteers work constantly to achieve.
+From hosting 36 support and network groups in 26 states to expanding resources or raising funds, the OI community and Foundation staff provide quality support services to more than 100,000 people each year.